envico801/anki-owasp-top-10/README.md

 #### Chapter 1 - Overview

-Q:: What is the "Security Logging and Monitoring Failures" category about?
+Q:: What are "Security Logging and Monitoring Failures" in OWASP Top 10 2021?
-A:: **A09:2021 - Security Logging and Monitoring Failures**: Previously known as "Insufficient Logging & Monitoring," this category has moved up in ranking and is expanded to include more types of failures related to security logging and monitoring.
+A:: Inadequacies in tracking and responding to security events and incidents.
+Example: A system that doesn't log failed login attempts, making it hard to detect brute force attacks.

-Q:: Why is logging and monitoring critical for security?
+Q:: Why is security logging and monitoring crucial?
-A:: Logging and monitoring are critical for security because they help detect, escalate, and respond to active breaches.
-Without them, breaches cannot be detected.
+A:: To detect, escalate, and respond to active breaches quickly.
+Example: Using log analysis to identify a data exfiltration attempt in real-time.

+Q:: What events should always be logged?
+A:: High-value transactions and security-relevant events like user authentication.
+Example: Logging each time an admin accesses sensitive customer data.

-Q:: What are some indicators of insufficient logging and monitoring?
+Q:: Why are clear and adequate log messages important?
-A:: Insufficient logging and monitoring occur when:

-- Auditable events like logins and high-value transactions are not logged.

-- Warnings and errors generate no, inadequate, or unclear log messages.

-- Logs of applications and APIs are not monitored for suspicious activity.

-- Logs are only stored locally.

-- Alerting thresholds and response escalation processes are absent or ineffective.

-- Penetration testing and DAST tool scans do not trigger alerts.

-- The application cannot detect, escalate, or alert for active attacks in real-time or near real-time.

-Q:: Why is it important to log auditable events like logins and high-value transactions?
-A:: Logging auditable events is important for tracking and auditing user actions, which can help in detecting unauthorized or malicious activity.

-Q:: What is the risk of generating inadequate or unclear log messages for warnings and errors?
-A:: Inadequate or unclear log messages can hinder the ability to understand and respond to potential issues or attacks.
+A:: To quickly understand and respond to potential security issues.
+Example: A log message stating "User 'john_doe' failed login 5 times in 2 minutes" instead of just "Login error".

-Q:: Why should logs of applications and APIs be monitored for suspicious activity?
+Q:: Why monitor application and API logs?
-A:: Monitoring logs for suspicious activity is crucial for early detection of security threats and breaches.
+A:: To detect suspicious activities that might indicate a security threat.
+Example: Noticing an unusual spike in API calls from a single IP address.

-Q:: What are the consequences of only storing logs locally?
+Q:: What's the risk of storing logs only locally?
-A:: Storing logs only locally can be a security risk because it may result in the loss of critical log data in the event of a breach or system failure, making it difficult to investigate incidents.

-Q:: What is the significance of alerting thresholds and response escalation processes?
-A:: Alerting thresholds and response escalation processes help ensure that security incidents are promptly detected, reported, and escalated for action.
+A:: Loss of critical data if the local system is compromised or fails.
+Example: An attacker deleting local logs to cover their tracks after a successful intrusion.

+Q:: Why are alerting thresholds important in security monitoring?
+A:: To promptly notify security teams when suspicious activity occurs.
+Example: Sending an alert when more than 10 failed login attempts occur within a minute.

-Q:: How can penetration testing and DAST tool scans be integrated with monitoring?
+Q:: How can penetration testing improve monitoring?
-A:: Penetration testing and DAST tool scans should trigger alerts when potential vulnerabilities or attacks are detected.
+A:: By ensuring monitoring systems can detect and alert on simulated attacks.
+Example: Verifying that a web application firewall alerts on SQL injection attempts during a pentest.

-Q:: Why is real-time or near real-time detection of active attacks important?
+Q:: Why is real-time attack detection crucial?
-A:: Real-time or near real-time detection of active attacks allows for immediate response, reducing the potential impact of security incidents.
+A:: To minimize damage by enabling immediate response to security incidents.
+Example: Automatically blocking an IP address when it starts a DDoS attack.

+Q:: What's the importance of log retention policies?
+A:: To ensure logs are available for future forensic analysis if needed.
+Example: Keeping authentication logs for 90 days to investigate potential past breaches.

+Q:: How can log integrity be ensured?
+A:: By using tamper-evident logging mechanisms and secure storage.
+Example: Using blockchain technology to create an immutable audit log of system changes.

 #### Chapter 2 - How to Prevent?

-Q:: What should be ensured regarding the logging of login, access control, and server-side input validation failures?
+Q:: What should be logged for security-related events?
-A:: Ensure that all login, access control, and server-side input validation failures can be logged with sufficient user context to identify suspicious or malicious accounts and held for enough time for forensic analysis.
+A:: All login attempts, access control, and server-side input validation failures with sufficient context.

-Q:: Why is it important to generate logs in a format that log management solutions can easily consume?
+Example: Logging failed login attempts with username, IP address, and timestamp.

+Q:: Why use standardized log formats?
-A:: Logs should be generated in a format that log management solutions can easily consume to facilitate efficient analysis and monitoring.
+A:: To ensure easy consumption by log management solutions for efficient analysis.
+Example: Using the Common Log Format for web server logs to facilitate processing by various tools.

-Q:: How can log data be protected from injections or attacks on logging and monitoring systems?
+Q:: How can log injection attacks be prevented?
-A:: Ensure log data is encoded correctly to prevent injections or attacks on the logging or monitoring systems, enhancing data integrity.
+A:: By properly encoding log data to prevent manipulation of log content or systems.
+Example: Escaping special characters in user input before including it in log messages.

-Q:: What should be established for high-value transactions to prevent tampering or deletion?
+Q:: What are integrity controls for high-value transactions?
+A:: Mechanisms to prevent tampering or deletion of audit trails for critical operations.
-A:: High-value transactions should have an audit trail with integrity controls to prevent tampering or deletion, such as append-only database tables or similar mechanisms.
+Example: Using an append-only database table to store financial transaction logs.

-Q:: What is the role of DevSecOps teams in preventing security logging and monitoring failures?
+Q:: How can DevSecOps teams enhance security monitoring?
-A:: DevSecOps teams should establish effective monitoring and alerting systems to quickly detect and respond to suspicious activities, enhancing security.
+A:: By implementing effective monitoring and alerting systems for quick incident detection and response.

-Q:: What plans should be established or adopted to address security incidents?
+Example: Setting up a SIEM system to correlate logs from various sources and generate alerts.

+Q:: Why is an incident response plan important?
-A:: Establish or adopt an incident response and recovery plan, such as NIST 800-61r2 or later, to effectively address security incidents.
+A:: To ensure a coordinated and effective approach to handling security incidents.
+Example: Having a documented process for responding to a detected data breach, including roles and communication protocols.

+Q:: What's the importance of log retention?
+A:: To ensure sufficient data is available for forensic analysis after an incident.
+Example: Keeping authentication logs for 90 days to trace the origin of a recently discovered breach.

+Q:: How can log analysis be automated?
+A:: By using tools that can process logs in real-time and flag suspicious patterns.
+Example: Using machine learning algorithms to detect anomalies in user behavior from log data.

+Q:: Why is context important in security logging?
+A:: To provide enough information for accurate analysis and incident response.
+Example: Including user ID, resource accessed, and action performed in every access log entry.

+Q:: How can log confidentiality be maintained?
+A:: By encrypting sensitive log data and controlling access to log storage systems.
+Example: Encrypting logs containing personal data before transmitting them to a central log server.

+Q:: What role do log reviews play in security?
+A:: Regular log reviews can help identify security issues and improve monitoring processes.
+Example: Weekly reviews of failed login attempts to identify potential brute force attack patterns.

 #### Chapter 3 - Example Attack Scenarios